The development of data protection: from the GDPR to global standards

 Harmonization of data protection is of central importance

 However, the current situation also offers opportunities.
 The growing sensitivity of consumers to data protection issues, including in the USA, is putting pressure on companies.
 They can voluntarily introduce higher standards in order to strengthen their market position.
-Large technology companies could lead the way and drive harmonization by adopting practices similar to the GDPR, regardless of the political situation.
-In addition, international organizations such as the OECD or the United Nations could be used as neutral platforms to promote dialogue between different jurisdictions and develop common solutions.
+Large technology companies could take on a pioneering role and drive harmonization by introducing practices that are similar to those of the US, regardless of the political situation.
+GDPR similar.
+In addition, international organizations such as the OECD or the United Nations could be used as neutral platforms to promote dialogue between different jurisdictions and develop joint solutions.

 The future of international data protection regulation will therefore depend heavily on the political priorities of the US and its willingness to cooperate.
 At the same time, it is crucial that the EU and other pioneers in data protection continue to develop their standards and create incentives for other countries to adopt them.
 Only through close cooperation can consumer rights be strengthened worldwide and data protection conflicts effectively minimized.